Nancy Grace: Allegations regarding fiancé's murder

 Grace told the Observer she had not looked into the case in many years and "tried not to think about it."
 She said she made her previous statements about the case "with the knowledge I had."

 In response to Keith Olbermann's claims in a March 2007 Rolling Stone interview in which he was quoted as saying, "Anybody who would embellish the story of their own fiancé's murder should spend that hour a day not on television but in a psychiatrist's chair," Grace stated, "I did not put myself through law school and fight for all those years for victims of crime to waste one minute of my time, my energy, and my education in a war of words with Keith Olbermann, whom I've never met nor had any disagreement.
 I feel we have X amount of time on Earth, and that when we give in to our detractors or spend needless time on silly fights, I think that's abusing the chance we have to do something good."

-Griffin's murderer, Tommy McCoy, received ten years for aggravated assault and life imprisonment for murder, but was released on parole from the Georgia Department of Corrections on December 5, 2006.
+Griffin's murderer, Tommy McCoy, received ten years for aggravated assault and life imprisonment for murder, and was released on parole from the Georgia Department of Corrections on December 5, 2006.

 Depictions of Grace in popular media

 Law & Order connection

 The Law & Order programs often base their fictional stories on real-life events and have featured stories based on Grace on several occasions.

 In the episode "Haystack" of Law & Order: SVU, an overzealous reporter named Cindy Marino (played by Kali Rocha) causes the mother of a kidnapped son to commit suicide.
 Grace herself appeared in the SVU episode "Screwed".

-On Law & Order: Criminal Intent, Grace has also been compared to a character named Faith Yancy (Geneva Carr) who hosts a similar talk show (Inside American Justice) that sensationalizes whatever case the main characters are working on and makes it difficult for them to gain access to key witnesses.
-However, the character could be based on any number of individuals with this type of show.
-The character has appeared on the episodes "In the Wee Small Hours" (original air date November 6, 2005), "Masquerade" (original air date October 31, 2006), "Albatross" (original air date February 6, 2007), "Neighborhood Watch" (original air date August 10, 2008), and "Lady's Man" (original air date June 28, 2009).